 On the flip side, the value of a like, comment, or share on social media can change dramatically overnight.
 Mark Zuckerberg could destroy entire businesses by tripping over a keyboard.
 So relying on social as your sole content channel is crazy.

 Instead, ask for an email address at the end of your quiz.
 This gives you a permanent, direct line of communication with your audience.
 Just make sure it’s clear what you’ll send them to keep GDPR off your back.

 There’s a reason quizzes work on social media: people love completing them.
 So unless they’re ridiculously long, people will get to the end.

 After some ‘user testing’ around the office, we settled on twenty questions.
 That might still seem like a lot, but almost 200 people have spent an average of 6:28 minutes down the Brainbeats rabbit hole.

 The trick to make sure they reach the end: changing up your question types.
 Multiple choice, picture choice, short text answer, yes-or-no, a scale from one to six—we stirred all of these into our Brainbeats typeform:

-Quizzes are unique in this way—people can actually get more invested in quizzes as they go along.
+Social media quizzes are unique in this way—people can actually get more invested in a quiz as they go along.

 Not convinced?
 In his book Hooked, Nir Eyal reveals the science behind “variable rewards,” and how humans just can’t get enough of them.
 Facebook newsfeeds, email inboxes, and slot machines use the same addictive mechanism that your quiz could.